My favourite things in life don’t cost money. It is really clear that the most precious resource we all have is time. – Steve Jobs

 #4 Do as your boss says, no matter what

 My parents came from communist Hungary, brought up by parents who went through the war.
-They came from thick stalk, raised on the work ethic and when they came to Canada they assumed the same rules apply.
-To follow these rules work if you want to be one spoke on the tire and not the driver of the car.
+They came from thick stalk, raised on farms and the work ethic and when they came to Canada they assumed the same rules apply.
+Sure, to follow these rules do work if you want to be one spoke on the tire and not the driver of the car.
 The rules will only get you one position in life; the worker.

-Instead, why not teach our kids to start their own company, explore their natural interests and instincts or even find out what makes them happy.
+Instead, why not teach our kids to start their own companies, explore their natural interests and instincts or even find out what makes them happy.

 If I had said no to work and put myself first sooner, I would have tried something like moving to the south France long ago.